 The structure also took into account the levels of the railway and road landing sidings and platforms, so goods could be easily on and off-loaded.
 The building was the largest in SA at the time and considered convenient and well arranged.
 Of the six domes that decorated the three facades, two along with the western entrance were demolished in the 1965 for the M1 Motorway (Goch Street North section started in April 1965 and completed in April 1968) that runs right next to the building.

-Initially, market patrons complained that it was too far out of town, so the council authorised that all trams rides from the old square to the new buildings would be free.
+Initially, market patrons complained that it was too far out of town, so the council authorised that all tram rides from the old square to the new buildings would be free.

-There market itself sold all manner of food and related goods like dairy, tobacco, dried food, grain, groceries as well as meat, poultry, and fish.
+The market sold all manner of food and related goods like dairy, tobacco, dried food, grain, groceries as well as meat, poultry, and fish.

-The Edwardian men’s public lavatories built in 1913 at the same times the market buildings have been saved and incorporated in to Newtown Junction.
+The Edwardian men’s public lavatories built in 1913 at the same time the market buildings have been saved and incorporated into Newtown Junction.
 They received a makeover in 2015 and were turned into a venue.

-A replica of the toilets were built in 1987 a few hundred metres away near the Market Theatre entrance after permission was denied to use the original toilets.
+A replica of the toilets was built in 1987 a few hundred metres away near the Market Theatre entrance after permission was denied to use the original toilets.
 It became Kippies, the jazz club, named after Kippie Moeketsi.
-The club, that could initially only hold 80 people, was extended in 1992.
+The club, which could initially only hold 80 people, was extended in 1992.